Building a Culture of Wellbeing

 Maximising Workplace Mental Health & Wellbeing for Small to Large Enterprises; What Do They Really Need?

-Apply to present at this year’s symposium, and share projects, developments, challenges and solutions on how to maximise mental health and wellbeing in every business.
+Discover the latest projects, developments, challenges and solutions in maximising mental health and wellbeing in every business.

 Mr Andrew Barnes (Virtual)

 Andrew Barnes has made a career of market-changing innovation, most recently, as the founder of Perpetual Guardian, his announcement of the four-day week made headlines around the world.
 He has established 4 Day Week Global, enabling interested parties to connect and advance this idea as part of the future of work.
 He is on the advisory boards of both the US and Ireland 4 Day Week campaigns and the newly created Wellbeing Research Centre at Oxford University.